Walter de Gray

 Walter de Gray (died 1 May 1255) was an English prelate and statesman who was Archbishop of York from 1215 to 1255 and Lord Chancellor from 1205 to 1214.
 His uncle was John de Gray, who was a bishop and royal servant to King John of England.
 After securing the office of chancellor, the younger Gray was a supporter of the king throughout his struggles and was present at the signing of Magna Carta in 1215.
 After two unsuccessful elections to a bishopric, he became Bishop of Worcester in 1214 but soon after moved to York.
 During the reign of John's son, King Henry III, Gray continued to serve the king while also being active in his archdiocese.
 He died in 1255 and was buried at York Minster, where his tomb still survives.

 Early life

 Gray was the son of John de Gray, of Eaton in Norfolk and nephew of John de Gray, Bishop of Norwich.
 His birth year is not recorded, nor is his age when he died, but according to the historian Lee Wyatt, Gray was probably born around 1180.
 This assumes that in 1214 he was at least 30, the earliest legal age for consecration as a bishop, which would mean he was not born after 1184.
 Likewise, it is unlikely he was much older than 80 when he died, which gives an earliest possible birth year of 1175.
-He heard Edmund of Abingdon lecture at Oxford University, although it does not appear that he was granted a degree.
+He heard Edmund of Abingdon lecture at University of Oxford, although it does not appear that he was granted a degree.